sullewarehouse/ServerSetup/Postfix-Dovecot-Setup.md

 Press `CTRL+D` to send the email.

 ### Debugging
-If you have issues with setting up opendkim, it may help to debug it as the service runs.
+If you have issues with setting up OpenDKIM, it may help to debug it as the service runs.
 1. On terminal #1 do this, it will print logs from OpenDKIM as it runs:
 ```
 journalctl -f -u opendkim.service